Three kinds of CBD

-Full Spectrum CBD – Made from full plant material, these products contain more of the cannabinoids, compounds, and terpenes found in the hemp plant.
-This causes these products to have a green earthy smell and taste to them.
-Full Spectrum may contain trace amounts of THC, below the legal limits of 0.3%, and will not produce any kind of mind altering high but may show up on a drug screen.
+Full Spectrum CBD – Made from full plant material, these products contain ~8 cannabinoids, as well as all compounds, and terpenes found in the hemp plant, which causes these products to have a green earthy smell and taste.
+Full Spectrum may contain trace amounts of THC, although below the legal limits of 0.3%, and will not produce any kind of mind altering high but can show up on a drug screen.

 How Does CBD Work?